Daniel68191/cgi-25-26/doc/prjs/project2-en.md

 ---

 ## Technical Notes
-Provided later (WebGL template, helper functions, etc.)

-**Important**: No javascript library that is not in the public repository can be used!
+**Important**: You cannot use external javascript libraries that are not in the shared repository!

 ### Multiple views